ratify-project/ratify/docs/design/Cosign Upgrade 2024.md

     trustPolicies:
       - name: wabbit-networks-images
         scopes:
-          - wabbitnetworks.myregistry.io/carrots
+          - wabbitnetworks.myregistry.io/carrots/*
-          - wabbitnetworks.myregistry.io/beets
+          - wabbitnetworks.myregistry.io/beets/*
         artifactTypeScopes: # OPTIONAL: applied after scopes; only considered for nested verification scenarios.
           - application/sarif+json
           - application/spdx+json
         keys: # list of keys that are trusted.
 Only the keys in KMS are considered
-          - provider: inline/inline-keys-1 # REQUIRED: if name is not provided, all keys are assumed to be trusted in KeyManagementProvider resource specified
+          - provider: inline-keys-1 # REQUIRED: if name is not provided, all keys are assumed to be trusted in KeyManagementProvider resource specified
-          - provider: inline/inline-keys-2
+          - provider: inline-keys-2
-          - provider: azurekeyvault/akv-wabbit-networks
+          - provider: akv-wabbit-networks
             name: wabbit-networks-io # OPTIONAL: key name (inline will not support name since each inline has only one key/certificate)
             version: 1234567890 # OPTIONAL: key version (inline will not support version)
-          - provider: wabbit-local-key # REQUIRED: can be any name if filePath is specified
-            filePath: /path/to/key.pub # absolute file path to local key path.
+          - file: /path/to/key.pub # absolute file path to local key path.
 Useful for CLI scenarios
         certificates: # list of certificates that are trusted.
 Only the certificates in KMS are considered
-          - provider: inline/inline-certs-1
+          - provider: nline-certs-1
         tsaCertificates:
-          - provider: inline/inline-certs-tsa-1
+          - provider: inline-certs-tsa-1
         tLogVerify: true # transparency log verification (default to false)
         keyless:
           ctLogVerify: false # certificate transparency log verification boolean (default to true)